-The collected specimens was taken in covered glass vials and immediately preserved in 70% ethanol, 10% formaldehyde aqueous solution with one or two drops of glycerin and brought to pest control laboratory. was Each collection labeled with respective information.
+The collected specimens was taken in covered glass vials and immediately preserved in 70% ethanol, 10% formaldehyde aqueous solution with one or two drops of glycerin and brought to pest control laboratory.
+Each collection was labeled with respective information.

 Identification